runxiyu/hare-htmpl/README.md

 # hare-htmpl – A simple HTML templating engine

-This is a portable fork of the HTML templating engine used in [Got](https://got.gameoftrees.org/?action=summary&path=got.git) and described in
+This is a Hare port of the HTML templating engine used in [Got](https://got.gameoftrees.org/?action=summary&path=got.git) and described in
 [Omar Polo's blog post](https://www.omarpolo.com/post/template.html).